 Get Involved in Local Sibling Groups

 Ohio SIBS is working to establish and support local sibling groups throughout Ohio.
 Each group has volunteer facilitators to help organize the meetings.
 The meetings will generally include information relevant to siblings of people with intellectual and developmental disabilities and an opportunity to socialize, but are tailored to the desires and needs of the group.
-If you are interested in joining a local sibling group, becoming a facilitator, or learning more, contact Deb Plaza Moore at DMoore@ohiosibs.org.
+If you are interested in joining a local sibling group, becoming a facilitator, or learning more, contact our Executive Director, Bobbi Montenegro, at RMontenegro@ohiosibs.org.

 Join a Work Group